Learning how to get graphic design clients can be overwhelming. A simple Google search will reveal thousands of ideas—some untested, others outdated.

 I’m sorry.
 I really am.
 But learning how to get graphic design clients and actually have them stick around is neither an effortless process nor an overnight one.

-But if you’re willing to work hard at finding design clients, learn from your mistakes, and keep at it, I can promise you’ll find success in getting clients.
+But if you’re willing to work hard at finding freelance design jobs, learn from your mistakes, and keep at it, I can promise you’ll find success in getting clients.

 Give these 5 tactics a try and reach out to me in our FB group to let me know how it goes.
 I’d love to hear from you!